 She half expected Captain Pete to smile or sneer or somehow show that he had won.
 But the old man just grunted and went back to looking at the Pyramid.
 After her initial elation, a sense of caution suddenly overwhelmed her.

 "I have backers, lass," Cap'n Pete snarled.
 "That I do.
-They believe in me work, and they'll pay a pretty penny to see it get started."
+They believe in me work, and they'll pay a pretty penny to see it started."

 "But the Pyramid…"

 Was that… was that rhetorical?
 It sounded rhetorical, but the Captain was looking expectantly at Valerie.
-Did he expect her to answer?
+Did he want her to answer?
 She gave an uncertain sort of half-shrug, which seemed to do the trick.

-"I'll… Look, if you're not worried about this land being occupied by a basically indestructible mass of limestone, I'll pass your offer on to the current owners,"
+"I'll… Look, if you're not worried about this land being occupied by a basically indestructible mass of limestone, I'll pass your offer on to the current owners."